GraphQL – Ponder

 Total count

 The totalCount field returns the number of records present in the database that match the specified query.
-The value the same value regardless of the current pagination position and the limit argument.
+The value is the same regardless of the current pagination position and the limit argument.
 Only the where argument can change the value of totalCount.

 Cursor values

-A cursor value is an opaque string that encodes the position of a record in the result set.
+Each cursor value is an opaque string that encodes the position of a record in the result set.

 • Cursor values should not be decoded or manipulated by the client.
 The only valid use of a cursor value is an argument, e.g. after: previousPage.endCursor.